Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Related Work and Preliminaries

-For 2D cryo-EM, the uniqueness of the problem of joint estimation of projection angles and unknown image moments is proved in \cite{Basu2000_a}.
+In this work we consider 2D UVT, i.e. the 2D version of the problem where the structure to be determined is in 2D and its projections are 1D vectors.
+2D UVT has been studied in prior art \cite{Coifman2008,Basu2000_a,Basu2000_b,Singer2013,Zehni2022}, as it is of interest from the point of view of setting up a theoretical foundation towards the more practical 3D problem.
+In some ways, the 2D problem is simpler as there are fewer degrees of freedom in specifying projection parameters.
+However in the 3D case, the Fourier slice theorem implies that the Fourier slices of projections from two different directions intersect at a `common line', which provides useful information for estimation \cite{Pragier2019}.
+Such common line information does not exist in 2D UVT.
+For 2D UVT, the uniqueness of the problem of joint estimation of projection angles and unknown image moments is proved in \cite{Basu2000_a}.
 The stability of this estimation problem given noise in the projections is established in \cite{Basu2000_b}.
 A numerical algorithm for the estimation task is proposed in \cite{Basu2000_b}, under the assumption that the angles are drawn from $\textrm{Uniform}(0,2\pi)$, but no theoretical analysis of the algorithm is presented.
 A procedure to estimate angular difference between projections given projection moments is detailed in \cite{Phan2017}.
-A method similar to the one in \cite{Basu2000_b} is developed in \cite{Coifman2008,Fang2011}, again assuming a uniform distribution on the unknown angles.
-The projection vectors are first mapped down to $\mathbb{R}^2$ using a neighborhood distance preserving technique such as Laplacian Eigenmaps \cite{Belkin2001} in \cite{Coifman2008} or the spherical extension of locally linear embedding \cite{Roweis2000} (spherical LLE) in \cite{Fang2011}.
-Then, the vectors in $\mathbb{R}^2$ are mapped to a `temporary' angle $\vartheta_i := \arctan \frac{y_i}{x_i}$ where $(x_i,y_i)$ is the 2D coordinate to which the $i$th projection vector was mapped via a dimensionality reduction algorithm such as Laplacian eigenmaps or spherical LLE.
+A method similar to the one in \cite{Basu2000_b} is developed in \cite{Coifman2008,Fang2011}, again assuming angles from $\textrm{Uniform}(0,2\pi)$.
+The projection vectors are first mapped down to $\mathbb{R}^2$ using a neighborhood distance preserving dimensionality reduction technique such as Laplacian Eigenmaps (LE) in \cite{Coifman2008} or the spherical locally linear embedding (SLLE) in \cite{Fang2011}.
+Then, the vectors in $\mathbb{R}^2$ are mapped to a `temporary' angle $\vartheta_i := \arctan \frac{y_i}{x_i}$ where $(x_i,y_i)$ is the 2D coordinate to which the $i$th projection vector was mapped via LE or SLLE.
 These temporary angles $\{\vartheta_i\}_{i=1}^N$ are calculated solely to produce a circular ordering of the projections.
 Arbitrarily assigning one of the projections to zero degrees, the other projections are assigned angles $\theta_i := \frac{2\pi i}{N}$, where $i \in [N]$, following the circular ordering obtained from $\{\vartheta_i\}_{i=1}^N$.
-This angle assignment is motivated by the fact that the mean value of the $i$th order statistic of a uniform distribution is $\frac{2\pi i}{N}$, and the variance of the order statistics is $\bigo(1/N)$.
+This angle assignment is motivated by the fact that the mean value of the $i$th order statistic of a uniform distribution is $\frac{2\pi i}{N}$\textcolor{red}, and the variance of the order statistics lies between $\bigo(1/N^2)$ to $\bigo(1/N)$.
 In principle, this algorithmic approach is very similar to the one used in \cite{Kumar2015}, albeit for a very different application and without derivation of theoretical bounds.
-In both \cite{Coifman2008} and \cite{Kumar2015}, it is not necessary to have a \emph{uniform} distribution of the unknown sample locations or projection angles.
-As long as the distribution (say $p(.)$) of the sample locations or projection angles is \emph{known}, the proposed methods will work, albeit with computations using formulae for the order statistics of the distribution $p(.)$.
-Given the angles $\{\theta_i\}_{i=1}^N$ obtained as described earlier, the image is reconstructed using FBP in \cite{Coifman2008,Fang2011}.
+Given the angles $\{\theta_i\}_{i=1}^N$ obtained using order statistics of a uniform distribution, the image is reconstructed using FBP in \cite{Coifman2008,Fang2011}.
 A procedure to denoise projections prior to using them for reconstruction via the method from \cite{Coifman2008} is presented in \cite{Singer2013}.